barryclark/jekyll-now/_posts/2017-07-28-Angular-VS-React.md

 **Tip**: In React, all components should start with a capital letter.
 Like this React can make the difference between a React component and a normal HTML tag.

 Angular components are more structured.
-Ussualy they have an HTML file wich is the view, a TypeScript file for controlling the template and an CSS file for the styling.
+Usually they have an HTML file which is the view, a TypeScript file for controlling the template and an CSS file for the styling.
 Basically the TypeScript file has a simple Javascript class, decorated with the @Component decorator.
 Component decorator receives an object with the configuration for the new component, like: selector (the tag that will be used to add the component), templateUrl (the html template used by the component), stylesUrls (the style that should be used for the component) and providers (this should be a list with services that are used by the component).
 The selector is used to render the component:

 ```html